TheVinhLuong102/H1st-IoT/README.md

-# Arimo IoT Data Admin
+# Arimo Predictive Maintenance

-Arimo's framework for managing IoT equipment data

 ## Deployment

-Sync config files from `arimo-iot-pm` S3 bucket down to `~/.arimo/IoT/`.
+Sync config files from `arimo-iot-pm` S3 bucket down to `~/.arimo/pm/`.

 The names of the YAML config files are the Project Names.